open-edge-insights/eii-tools/JupyterNotebook/README.md

 >
 > - JupyterNotebook is not to be used with **CustomUDFs** like **GVASafetyGearIngestion** since they are specific to certain usecases only.
 Instead, the VideoIngestion pipeline can be modified to use GVA ingestor pipeline and config can be modifed to use **jupyter_connector** UDF.
 > - A sample opencv udf template is provided at [opencv_udf_template.ipynb](opencv_udf_template.ipynb) to serve as an example for how a user can write an OpenCV UDF and modify it however required.
 This sample UDF uses OpenCV APIs to write a sample text on the frames, which can be visualized in the **Visualizer** display.
 Please ensure **encoding is disabled** when using this UDF since encoding enabled automatically removes the text added onto the frames.
+> - Jupyter Notebook supports the latest versions of the browsers - Chrome, Firefox, Safari, Opera and Edge.